 Powers off the specified FRU.
 Then, the corresponding LED is made to blink.
 It indicates that the FRU is removable.
-The target that can be specified is the power supply unit (PSU) or the fan unit.
+A power supply unit (PSU) or fan unit can be specified in target.
 If target is PSU, use it with the -f.